-- (b) Standard Street Improvements. - Standard street improvement shall include, bituminous base course and bituminous surface course; and when required by the Plan Commission concrete curb and gutter, ornamental Street lights, pedestrian walkways, and curb ramping as required by § 66.0909, Wis.
+- (b) Standard Street Improvements. - 1.
+Standard street improvement shall include, bituminous base course and bituminous surface course; and when required by the Plan Commission concrete curb and gutter, ornamental Street lights, pedestrian walkways, and curb ramping as required by § 66.0909, Wis.
 Stats. - 2.
 The construction of standard street improvements can begin only when either: - a.
-The underground utilities were installed in the previous construction season; or - b.
+The underground utilities were installed in the previous construction season; or

+- b.
 The construction of underground utilities included mechanical compaction and compaction tests have been approved by the Town Engineer. - 3.
 Upon satisfying either of the requirements of the preceding Section, the developer shall prepare final plans and specifications for the standard Street improvements and submit them, together with all soil subgrade data obtained by its soils engineer, to the Town Engineer.
 The Town Engineer shall review the plans and specifications; and shall determine and prescribe the thickness of the pavement in accordance with the functional classification of the proposed street and the soil subgrade data. - 4.
 Upon written approval by the Town Engineer, the developer can proceed with the construction of the standard street improvements.
-Standard street improvements shall be installed to the boundary line of the subdivision unless the Street culminates in a cul-de-sac, the topography or other physical conditions make it impossible to do so. or unless this requirement is waived, in writing, by the Plan Commission.
+Standard street improvements shall be installed to the boundary line of the subdivision unless the Street culminates in a cul-de-sac, the topography or other physical conditions make it impossible to do so. or unless this requirement is waived, in writing, by the Plan Commission. - a.

-- a.
 Local streets shall be constructed as indicated in Figure 1 provided, however, that a greater or lesser roadway width may be required by the Town Engineer where necessary to assure uniformity along the entire length of any Street.
-The roadway width and thicknesses as indicated in Figure 2-1 shall be required where the entire length of any street including any future extension thereof exceeds 1,600 feet and may be required by the Town Engineer based on anticipated traffic or land use.
+The roadway width and thicknesses as indicated in Figure 1 shall be required where the entire length of any street including any future extension thereof exceeds 1,600 feet and may be required by the Town Engineer based on anticipated traffic or land use.
 The thickness of the pavement shall be as prescribed by the Town Engineer. - b.
-Collector Neighborhood connector streets shall be constructed as indicated in Figure 2.
-The width of the roadway shall be as prescribed by the Town Engineer based upon the area transportation studies, when available, unlessprovided, however, and that -a greater or lesser roadway width is necessarymay be required by the Town Engineer to assure uniformity long the entire length of any Street.
+Neighborhood connector streets shall be constructed as indicated in Figure 2provided, however, and that a greater or lesser roadway width may be required by the Town Engineer to assure uniformity long the entire length of any Street.
 The thickness of the pavement shall be as prescribed by the Town Engineer. - c.
-Major eCollectors and arterial streets shall be constructed as indicated in Figure 3, or as otherwise prescribed by the agency with jurisdiction.
-The thickness and width of a major collector or arterial street shall be as prescribed by the Town Engineer or other agency with jurisdiction based upon anticipated traffic volume and any applicable federal, state, or county requirements.
+Collector and arterial streets shall be constructed as indicated in Figure 3, or as otherwise prescribed by the agency with jurisdiction.
+The thickness and width of a major collector or arterial street shall be as prescribed by the Town Engineer or other agency with jurisdiction based upon anticipated traffic volume and any applicable federal, state, or county requirements. - 5.
+Driveways. - a.
+Curbs shall not be interrupted by openings for driveways or other accessways to private property unless the number and location of such interruptions have been approved by the Plan Commission. - b.
+When allowed, curb openings for driveways shall be no less than 14' nor more than 24' in width unless the opening is intended to afford access to a commercially zoned parcel.
+The width of any driveway opening intended to afford access to commercial property shall be as determined and prescribed by the Plan Commission.